 Leica M Typ 262 vs Olympus E-M1 II

 The Leica M (Typ 262) and the Olympus OM-D E-M1 Mark II are two enthusiast cameras that were revealed to the public, respectively, in November 2015 and September 2016.
-The M Typ 262 is a fixed lens compact, while the E-M1 II is a rangefinder-style mirrorless.
+The M Typ 262 is a rangefinder-style mirrorless, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 262) and a Four Thirds (E-M1 II) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Olympus provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M (Typ 262) and the Olympus OM-D E-M1 Mark II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica M Typ 262 and the Olympus E-M1 II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The M Typ 262 can be obtained in two different colors (black, silver), while the E-M1 II is only available in black.